Home

 In 2004, Crow appeared as a musical theater performer in the Cole Porter biopic De-Lovely.

-Her album Wildflower was released in September 2005.
+Her fifth studio album Wildflower was released in September 2005.
 Although the album debuted at #2 on the Billboard charts, it received mixed reviews and was not as commercially successful as her previous albums.
 In December 2005, the album was nominated for a Best Pop Vocal Album Grammy, while Crow was nominated for a Best Female Pop Vocal Performance Grammy for the first single "Good Is Good".
+However, she ultimately lost in both categories to Kelly Clarkson.
 The album got a new boost in 2006 when the second single was announced as "Always on Your Side", re-recorded with British musician Sting and sent off to radio, where it was quickly embraced at Adult Top 40.
 The collaboration with Sting resulted in a Grammy-nomination for Best Pop Collaboration With Vocals.
+As of January 2008, Wildflower sold 949,000 units in the U.S.

-Crow was diagnosed with early-stage breast cancer in late February 2006.
-Her doctors have stated that "prognosis for a full recovery is excellent."
+In 2006, Crow contributed the opening track, "Real Gone", to the soundtrack for Disney/Pixar's animated film Cars.
+She also voices Elvis in the film.
+Crow was diagnosed with early-stage breast cancer in mid-February 2006, her doctors stating that "prognosis for a full recovery is excellent."

-Crow's first concert since her cancer diagnosis was on May 18 in Orlando, Florida where she played to over 10,000 Information Technology professionals at the SAP Sapphire Convention.
+Crow's first concert after her cancer diagnosis was on May 18 in Orlando, Florida where she played to over 10,000 information technology professionals at the SAP Sapphire Convention.
 Her first public appearance was on June 12, when she performed at the Murat Theater in Indianapolis, Indiana.

-Crow also wrote a foreword for the book Crazy Sexy Cancer Tips, author Kris Carr's book that was based on her 2007 documentary film Crazy Sexy Cancer.
+Crow wrote a foreword for the book Crazy Sexy Cancer Tips, author Kris Carr's book that was based on her 2007 documentary film Crazy Sexy Cancer.
+Crow contributed her cover of the Beatles's "Here Comes the Sun" on the Bee Movie soundtrack in November 2007.
+She contributed background vocals to the Ryan Adams song "Two" from the album Easy Tiger.

 On the red carpet at the 2006 CMA Awards, Crow reported that she was working on a country music album.
 According to Entertainment Weekly, Wildflower, at one point was to be followed, in about six months, by a "pop record."
 According to Crow, Wildflower was the "art record," which she felt she had earned the right to make, following the success of The Very Best of Sheryl Crow.